The Power and Energy Systems Area committee and associated faculty for the 2021-2022 academic year together with their fields of interest are:

 This course studies detailed aspects of power system operations and control, scheduling, and steady state security assessment and operations in the competitive environment.
 The emphasis is on the analytic and computational aspects of problems that arise in system operations and control.
 Papers of interest are reviewed and discussed.
 Course Information: Prerequisite: ECE 476; credit or concurrent registration in ECE 530.

 This course presents an overview of power system planning and discusses the methodologies for reliability evaluation and assessment, production and marginal costing supply- and demand-side planning, system expansion and planning under competition.
 The basic principles and processes of resource planning and the effects of uncertainty and their modeling using probabilistic analysis are discussed.
 Throughout the key aspects of reliability and economics and the trade-offs among them are covered.
 The course analyzes the impacts of competitive environment on planning decisions the application of financial tools in planning.
 Prerequisite: MATH 415, ECE 313, and ECE 476.

 ECE 590 I Seminar: Power Systems

 The four-hundred level courses are advanced undergraduate or beginning graduate courses, while the five hundred level courses are graduate.
-The Power and Energy Systems Area Committee Periodically evaluates each course outline for possible revision for future offerings
+The Power and Energy Systems Area Committee periodically evaluates each course outline for possible revision for future offering.